This is a guide to upgrading from

 The document is displayed with your Data Explorer visualization added as a new notebook section or dashboard tile.

-Dashboards app and open a second browser window with the Dashboards Classic dashboard to compare them side by side.
+Dashboards app and open a second browser window with the

 What to look for:

-Relationship filters should not be replicated immediately, because, in a subsequent step, you have to edit every tile referencing the newly created variable.
+Relationship filters, however, should not be replicated immediately, because, in a subsequent step, you have to edit every tile referencing the newly created variable.
 In our experience, these referencing efforts are greater than rethinking your filtering using variables.
+For example, for Kubernetes metrics, unlike in

-This means you can rely on these enriched fields directly, instead of needing to define and use relationships in your fitler statements manually.
+Dashboards Classic, where using relationships were often times required to filter by related fields—like pods, namespaces, and clusters—are now automatically enriched on most metrics.
+This means you can rely on these enriched fields directly, instead of needing to define and use relationships in your filter statements manually.
+However, as mentioned earlier, this requires adding the filter per tile manually.

 Instead of management zones, use segments in the latest Dynatrace for data segmentation.
-Once your segments are defined, you can set them as individual filters on a tile or use them as dashboard-wide filters, similar to what you know from Dashboards Classic.
+Once your segments are defined, you can set them as individual filters on a tile or use them as dashboard-wide filters, similar to what you know from

 With